icapps/ios-faro/README.md

 ## License

-AirRivet is available under the MIT license.
+Faro is available under the MIT license.
 See the LICENSE file for more info.